Annulment Attorney in North Carolina

 A divorce is a dissolution of a valid marriage.
 The divorce decree states that the marriage is no longer valid from the effective date onward.
 Your status is ‘divorced” after you are granted a divorce.

-If your spouse had an adulterous affair, abused drugs or alcohol or abandoned you, you may obtain a divorce.
-But these factors are not recognized as grounds of an annulment.
+If your spouse had an adulterous affair, abused drugs or alcohol, or abandoned you, you may obtain a divorce.
+But these factors are not recognized as grounds for an annulment.

 The court does not consider requests for alimony or spousal support as part of an annulment since no legal union ever existed.